 If you only know your product/service and company, you will only be able to produce the so-called me-message.

-The you-message is unique for every company.
-While most of your clients experience the same pain points, there are nuances, and of course tiny details (in them is the devil).
+You-message is unique for every company.
+While most of your clients experience the same pain points, there are nuances, and of course, tiny details (in them is the devil).
 Why not leverage them from the very beginning?

 Here’s one more thing to consider.
-Your SDRs start conversations with complete strangers on a daily basis.
+Your SDRs start conversations with strangers daily.
 It is similar to approaching an attractive person at a party — you have no idea what to talk about.
-Sales intelligence gives them a catchy topic for a conversation.
+Sales intelligence gives them ideas for a conversation.

 Furthermore, a well-built “you-conversation” with a prospect can provide additional data that an SDR passes to the sales managers along with a qualified lead.
 Let’s take an example of a sales conversation for the product enabling a faster DNA sequencing:

 SDR: “Jim, I read your article on gene therapy of cancer on NCBI.
-I was really impressed.
-I think your team and you made a great advancement in this area”
+I was impressed.
+I think your team and you made a great advancement in this area.”

 SDR: “Are you satisfied with quality and timing?”

-SDR: “Have you ever thought of having your own lab?”
+SDR: “Have you ever thought of having your lab?”